bitpesa/LambStatus-apidocs/source/index.html.md

 }
 ```

-This endpoint create a new component.
+This endpoint creates a new component.

 ### HTTP Request